Decoding Data Lakes

-While a data warehouse largely contains structured data, a data lake holds data which could be structured, semi structured or unstructured.
+While a data warehouse largely contains structured data, a data lake holds data which could be structured, semi-structured, or unstructured.
 A data warehouse transforms the original transactional data into a purpose-built data store.
 The multi-dimensional schema is created first and then has relevant and cleansed data written to it.
 This is many times referred to as “Schema on write”.
 In contrast, a data lake uses a flat structure to store the data in its native format.
-The data and schema requirements are determined at the time of querying it, while relevant data is identified and consumed during read time.
+The data and schema requirements are determined at the time of querying it, while relevant data is identified and consumed during reading time.
 That is why it is also referred to as “Schema on read”.
 Since it involves only extracting and transforming initially (from the sources), and transforming later as necessary, setting up a data lake involves reduced initial cost and effort.

 USE OF DATA LAKES

-With the advent of data sciences, data scientists are working with large data sets comprising structured, semi-structured and unstructured data.
+With the advent of data sciences, data scientists are working with large data sets comprising structured, semi-structured, and unstructured data.
 However, it is not immediately obvious what data is required in the long run.
 In a bid to uncover patterns, data scientists need to explore the vast pools of data in which the schema and data requirements are not defined until the data is queried.
 And it is this flexibility that can be effectively met by data lakes.

 Data lakes help address a variety of requirements within an organization.
 A data lake is a great solution for storing IoT data alongside structured organizational data.
 A data lake can be an information source for a front-end application.
 At the same time, it can also be used as a staging area to be eventually fed to a data warehouse.
 A data lake can be very valuable in supporting an active archiving strategy as well.
-Concepts of “Personal Data Lakes” for storing, analyzing and querying personal data are also being promoted.
-Healthcare industry can, for example, use data lakes to aggregate inputs from diverse sources and manage treatments in real time.
+Concepts of “Personal Data Lakes” for storing, analyzing, and querying personal data are also being promoted.
+The Healthcare industry can, for example, use data lakes to aggregate inputs from diverse sources and manage treatments in real-time.

 SETTING UP DATA LAKES

-Companies that are endeavoring to setup data lakes and bring big data to analysis should be careful not to get inhibited by the technologies catering to specific data types or application scenarios.
+Companies that are endeavoring to set up data lakes and bring big data to analysis should be careful not to get inhibited by the technologies catering to specific data types or application scenarios.
 Such technologies eventually create multiple “data swamps” that require jumping across multiple technologies and datasets for analysis.
 One must also recognize that setting up a data lake is not where the challenge lies.
 The challenge is in taking advantage of the opportunities it presents.
 Recent successes in data sciences are helping overcome such cynicism.

 Setting up a data lake does require planning.
 We need to ensure security, manage master data, manage metadata, data encryption, scheduling of the extraction and loads and so on.
 While a data lake does not require structured schemas to be setup upfront, data still needs to be organized for optimal retrieval.
 At the same time, data lakes cannot be implemented in isolation.
 It should involve business leaders and users who will consume the data in various forms, as well as the data scientists who will enable such consumption.